 Co-author Daniel Oberfeld-Twistel of the Johannes Gutenberg University Mainz said this study is the largest of its kind to date.
 “It allowed us to obtain a comprehensive overview and establish that color-emotion associations are surprisingly similar around the world,” he said.

-The psychology of color has the most to say about red
+The psychology of color emotions has the most to say about red

 The study, published earlier this week in the journal Psychological Science, asked participants to assign up to 20 emotions to twelve different colors.
 The survey also asked them to specify how intensely they associate a certain color with a certain emotion.

 The researchers found a significant global consensus.
 For example, red is the only color that people strongly associate with both a positive feeling (love) and a negative one (anger).

 And around the world, the color that triggers the least emotions is brown.

 Sadness: white or purple?

 Regional differences also emerged.
 People in China, for example, more closely associate the color white with sadness than people in other countries.
 This also applies to the color purple in Greece.

 “This may be because in China, white clothing is worn at funerals.
 And the color dark purple is used in the Greek Orthodox Church during periods of mourning,” said Oberfeld-Twistel.

 In addition to such cultural idiosyncrasies, the local climate may also play a role.
 Previous studies have found that countries with less sunshine more frequently associate yellow with joy.
 The association is weaker in areas that have more sunshine.
 “Yellow is more joyful in colder and rainier countries,” as the authors put it.